ward/run/_drafts/2026-05-03-broad-street-run.md

 straight along Broad Street, on a bit of a whim.
 Locally, the race is iconic, attracting forty thousand people.
 I figured I should get around to actually running it as part of my integration.
-I was giving more serious thoughts about getting a good training block in for it come February, with first the goal of doing well at the [PRTC 3000m indoor][prtc3000].
+I was giving more serious thoughts about getting a good training block in for it come February and planning to have a decent eight week block after the [PRTC 3000m indoor][prtc3000] early March.

-I had gotten a bit injured right before that race, then managed to make things worse the week after the race (though, surprisingly, not during that race).
-That messed up training for Broad Street, but I was going to run it regardless.
+However, I had gotten a bit injured right before that 3000m race, then managed to make things worse the week after the race (though, surprisingly, seemingly not during that race).
+That injury messed up training for Broad Street, but I was going to run it regardless, even if it were to end up a slower jog.

 ## Training